knutkirkhorn/pokemonchaintrades/README.md

 > Plan your perfect chain of Pokémon trades

-Visit https://pokemonchaintrades.com/ for the production version.
+Visit https://pokemonchaintrades.com/ for a live version.

 ## Local development